 2. Dimension: Devices

-The next dimension is quite easy to explain: the conversion rate on mobile is typically much lower than on Desktop, but this is not the case for every product.
+The next dimension is quite easy to explain: the conversion rate on mobile is typically much lower than on desktop.
+However, this is not the case for every product.
 Therefore, item bids need to be adjusted to the performance differences between mobile, tablet and desktop.
 How?
 Bid modifiers would be your first guess, right?
 The problem: device bid modifiers are only available on campaign and ad group level.
 This is another reason why you should make your campaign as granular as possible.
 To set bids for every SKU and device, you can add one SKU per ad group, or manage bids with three device-specific campaigns.

 3. Dimension: Queries

 Ok, you’ve now taken SKUs and devices into consideration — on to the most complex dimension: Shopping queries.
 Almost all advanced campaign structure approaches are based on queries but analyzing the impact and performance of Shopping queries requires hard facts and data.
-If you are already a bit familiar with PPC and Google Shopping you know not to trust your gut feeling.
-Fortunately, at smec, we have a lot of data to make valid conclusions about queries:
+When you are already a bit familiar with PPC and Google Shopping, you know not to trust your gut feeling.
+Fortunately, at smec, we have a lot of data to make valid conclusions about queries.

 Search Queries: An Example

 Before diving into facts and theory, I’ll show you a real-life example: below you see a regular Shopping ad and the queries it is triggered by.
 For example, a broad-match query like “Men’s Running Shoes”.
 The more detailed the search (“Nike Free 5.0”), the higher the chance of a conversion.
-Let’s have a look at the CPC: it is significantly lower than the others.
+Next, let’s have a look at the CPC: it is significantly lower than the others.
 More generic queries have a much lower conversion rate and higher CPC.

 After this short example, let’s start with more theoretical stuff…

 Advanced campaign structures: Query Sculpting

-As you can see in the image, Shopping queries have different characteristics.
+As it is displayed in the image above, Shopping queries have different characteristics.
 This is important to understand why factoring in Shopping queries is essential for any best-practice Google Shopping account structure.
 An advanced account structure should make it possible to bid on search query level as search queries perform differently — this is where query sculpting starts: